-All other non-undergraduate course timetables are likely to be issued a week before the course start date.
+We're likely to issue all other non-undergraduate course timetables a week before the course start date.
 They'll be available to view on NOW.

 There may be delays to creating your timetable in some circumstances.
 These include, but aren't limited to:

 - being referred in assessments.
 You might not have received the outcome of your referred assessments yet.
 If not, we can't assume it from the modules scheduled on your timetable.
 Please refer to School communications for the outcome of your referral assessment.
 We'll update your timetable in due course.

 We know you want to see your timetable as soon as possible.
 We understand you may have work or caring responsibilities.
 However, we're unable to provide timetables any sooner than this as Confirmation and Clearing and the Resit Assessment Period can change the number of students coming to NTU.
 We have to rearrange things to make sure you have the right facilities to cater for your new class size.
 Other universities might provide their timetables earlier than we do.
 We're only releasing ours when we're confident there'll be minimal further changes.